- Make/Cancel an Appointment

 Who should apply

 We encourage applications from graduate students who are student-centered and interested in exploring an alternative teaching setting.
 Preference may be given to applicants with prior teaching experience or specialized areas of expertise, such as tutoring, coaching, ESL, or instructional technology.
 We value having a diverse staff and welcome applications from people of every race, color, gender, national origin, age, religion, creed, disability, veteran’s status, sexual orientation, gender identity, and gender expression.

 All tutors participate in staff training.
 Tutors must be available to work one full evening (5 p.m.-8 p.m.) per week; the Writing Center is open in the evening on Sunday through Thursday.
-New tutors cannot work more than four hours per day, so the position requires at least four days per week (shifts can vary on different days).
+New tutors cannot work more than four hours per day, so the position requires at least four days per week (shifts can vary on different days, but once they are assigned, they will remain constant for the entire semester).
 Selection will occur through a formal application and interview process.